Around the World with One Button

 Backmarks Small: Stokes & Sons, Princes of Wales plumes.
 Large Stokes & Sons Melb

-Knox Grammar opened in 1924 in Wahroonga, Sydney as a day and boarding school. it has run a cadet program since 1929, with girls from the sister school of Ravenswood eligible for the last decade.
+Knox Grammar opened in 1924 in Wahroonga, Sydney as a day and boarding school.
+It has run a cadet program since 1929, with girls from the sister school of Ravenswood eligible for the last decade.

 The Sydney Morning Herald, 21st August 1923 page 9.